wmheigl/fdelas2d/README.md

 Elastic finite-difference modeling in 2 dimensions.

-This is my attempt to learn Swift trying to port a C code I write many years ago.
+This is my attempt to learn Swift by trying to port a C code I write many years ago.